fangpinsern/Learning/Part4/README.md

 Try out changing all the errors.

 \*\*NOTE: What is meant by errors are things that disrupts the intended flow of the request.
 For example, incorrect body format is an error, unauthorized login is also an error.
-It does not have to be be server breaking errors only.
+It does not have to be server breaking errors only.

 ## Extra stuff